 Attribute testing may be overlooked by some quality efforts, but it can make or break an app.
 An app that has an easily exploitable security hole, for example, will be shunned by users, and can force liability onto the developer.

-How the app gets used in real-life is important to the decision about testing on production code.
-Testing on production removes the layer of abstraction introduced by the QA-designed testing environment and brings tests closer to the actual use cases.
-If it is possible to do so, performing production testing will reduce unwanted surprises at release time.
+Testing how an app gets used in real-life is important to the decision about testing on production code.
+Testing in production removes the layer of abstraction introduced by the QA-designed testing environment and brings tests closer to the actual use cases.
+If it is possible to do so, performing production testing on real devices will reduce unwanted surprises at release time.

 Real device testing is the practice of installing the latest build of a mobile app on a real mobile device to test the app’s functionality, interactions, and integrations in real-world conditions.
 Real device testing is a recommended component of a comprehensive mobile app testing strategy, especially when used in combination with virtual devices (Android emulators and iOS simulators).